 Reading the Mountain Air

-Interpret Sky, Terrain and Air currents
+Interpret Sky.
+Read Terrain and Air currents

-Understanding Weather Forecasts better
+Understanding Weather Forecasts even better

-Use Weather Alerts on mobile
+Use Weather Alerts on mobile phone.
+Link them to smartwatch or earbuds.

 Master Rapid Descent